President of the Senate: Mexico

 The Senate of Mexico, at the beginning of each annual legislative session, elects an executive board (Mesa Directiva) from among its 128 members.
 The executive board comprises a president, three vice presidents, and four secretaries, elected by an absolute majority of the senators.
 Members of the executive board may be re-elected for the following year without restriction.
 The president of the executive board also serves as the president of the Senate.

-The president of the Senate for the current LXIV Legislature is Mónica Fernández Balboa, a former National Regeneration Movement (MORENA) deputy for the Federal District, and former president of MORENA.
+The president of the Senate for the current LXIV Legislature is Ana Lilia Rivera, a former National Regeneration Movement (MORENA) deputy for the Federal District, and former president of MORENA.